News and Upcoming Events

 Scaffolding is enclosing the lower parts of the Cathedral with the goal of going all the way to the tops of the spires.
 When completed, roofers will remove the copper foil wrapped shingles and install solid copper shingles.
 How do workers get the shingles to the spires?
 An elevator arrived today.
 It will…

-An Ambitious Plan for a classical curriculum Holy Family Classical High School has twelve upperclassmen who would love to walk through the streets of the Eternal City and heart of the Catholic Church in Rome.
-If this trial trip is successful, it will become a permanent part of the curriculum….
+Read the travel blog at holyfamilyclassicalschool.org/rome An Ambitious Plan for a classical curriculum Holy Family Classical High School has twelve upperclassmen who would love to walk through the streets of the Eternal City and heart of the Catholic Church in Rome.
+If this trial trip is successful, it will become…

 The organ case holds the organ pipes in place.
 It has been largely untouched since the pipe organ’s installation in 1984.
 Painters primed the surface for some new paint – green, red, and gold colors found elsewhere in the Cathedral.
 Painters finished the south organ case last week.
 They are working on the…